I am the director of SC Wild's Heritage Center of Plantation Quilts in McCormick, SC USA. (Now Closed)

 & MY RESEARCH TRIP TO GHANA WEST AFRICA!

-I BECAME THE QUEEN MOTHER OF
+I BECAME ONE OF THE QUEEN MOTHERS OF

 MANKESSIM TRADITIONAL AREA